 Now for the final touches, we add the hardware, including the liftoff handles for more convenient game play and the rope handles for ease of transport.
-We hand pack the instructions and other inserts along with the hammer and 100 nails.
+We hand pack the instructions and other inserts along with the hammer and 100 nails or six darts.
 Then we seal the box and send it out to schlagers to enjoy for years!

 On average, creating a Minneschlagen and Scharts set from start to finish takes 50 total hours.
-We take much pride in our product being handmade by Minnesotans and most components sourced in Minnesota (with the exception of the hammer, nails and liftoff handles).
+We take much pride in our product being handmade by Minnesotans and most components sourced in Minnesota (with the exception of the hammer, nails, darts and liftoff handles).